GilbertAbakahAdjei/job-matching/README.md

 # JOB MATCHING APPLICATION

 This application basically matches jobs to users who are signed in; considering features such as: education level, skills, geographic location, years of experience and current job title to do the matching.
-It also allows for recruiters to sign in as admins to post jobs.
+It also allows Recruiters to sign in as admins to post jobs.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine